■ In-person worship each Sunday at 10 a.m.

 Jenni and Lisa meet and rehearse their piano duets weekly as well as record music for the online services.
 They strive to pick out a variety of traditional hymns as well as contemporary music.
 They appreciate the positive response that they have received.

 Hopefully by the time this newsletter reaches you the driveway will have upgrades and repairs.
 Work started the last week of February.
 It has been a long, drawn-out affair.
 Thanks to the building and grounds elders for staying with this over the past couple of years.

 Only in your email ...

-The emailed newsletters contain the 2021 budget, a list of phone numbers for church officers, and a directory update.
-These were sent out on Jan.
-29.
+The emailed newsletters include a directory update.
+These were sent out on Feb.
+26.